balancer/balancer-api/README.md

 You can customize your deployment with env variables.
 See .env.example for all possible variables.
 They are described below:

+#### General Settings

 - DEBUG - Used by the [npm debug package](https://www.npmjs.com/package/debug) Can be used for showing debug information.
 - PORT - default: 8090 - Port to run the local server on
+- INFURA_PROJECT_ID - Your infura project ID.
+Used for loading data across all networks.
 - NETWORKS - default: 1,137,42161 - A comma separated list of networks ID's or names to run the API on.

+#### Testing Related

+- RPC_URL - Used for E2E tests.
+This can be a local node or an Infura/Alchemy like service.
+- ENDPOINT_URL - Used for E2E tests.
+Specifies the API URL you'll be running the tests against.
-- INFURA_PROJECT_ID - Your infura project ID.
-Used for loading data across all networks
+- HARDHAT_URL - Used for E2E tests.
+Defaults to 127.0.0.1.

+#### Capacity Related

+- DECORATE_POOLS_INTERVAL_IN_MINUTES - default: 5 - How frequently to run the decorate pools lambda.
 - DYNAMODB_POOLS_READ_CAPACITY - default: 25 - The read capacity of the `pools` DynamoDB table.
 - DYNAMODB_POOLS_WRITE_CAPACITY - default: 25 - The write capacity of the `pools` DynamoDB table.
 - DYNAMODB_POOLS_IDX_READ_CAPACITY - default: 10 - The read capacity of the secondary indexes on the `pools` DynamoDB table.
 - DYNAMODB_POOLS_WRITE_CAPACITY - default: 10 - The write capacity of the secondary indexes on the `pools` DynamoDB table.
 - DYNAMODB_TOKENS_READ_CAPACITY - default: 10 - The read capcity of the `tokens` DynamoDB table.
 - DYNAMODB_TOKENS_WRITE_CAPACITY - default: 10 - The write capacity of the `tokens` DynamoDB tbale.

+#### Additional Settings - Rarely used

 - DOMAIN_NAME - The domain that API Gateway will run on.
 If specified a random AWS domain will be created.
 - SANCTIONS_API_KEY - TRM API key for running sanction checks.
-- DECORATE_POOLS_INTERVAL_IN_MINUTES - default: 5 - How frequently to run the decorate pools lambda.
 - TENDERLY_USER - Your Tenderly user id, used by the `/tenderly` endpoints.
 - TENDERLY_PROJECT - Your Tenderly project id, used by the `/tenderly` endpoints.
 - TENDERLY_ACCESS_KEY - Your tenderly access key, used by the `/tenderly` endpoints.